fluent/website/doc/_sources/plugin.txt

 forward
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**forward** input plugin listens event stream on a TCP socket.
+**forward** input plugin listens TCP socket to receive event stream, and also listens UDP socket to receive heartbeat message.
 This is used to receive event logs from other fluentd, ``fluent-cat`` command or client libraries.

 **configuration**::